RavinduDilsh/Self-learning-chatbot/README.md

 # Self-learning-chatbot
-A self learning chatbot using python
+A self learning chatbot using python and nltk